openworm/ChannelWorm/README.md

 README for more information.

 ## Implementation
-As part of the OpenWorm's Muscle-Neuron-Channel [integration plan](http://docs.openworm.org/en/latest/Projects/muscle-neuron-integration/), ChannelWorm is developing based on the following components:
+As part of OpenWorm's Muscle-Neuron-Channel [integration plan](http://docs.openworm.org/en/latest/Projects/muscle-neuron-integration/), development of ChannelWorm is build around the following components:

-   * The [PyOpenWorm](https://github.com/openworm/PyOpenWorm) is the main data layer API for the knowledge base.
+   * [PyOpenWorm](https://github.com/openworm/PyOpenWorm) is the main data layer API for the knowledge base.
    * The [Django app](http://channelwormdjango-channelworm.rhcloud.com/) is being used as an interface for digitization, data representation and user interaction.
    * Collected data fits to dynamic models using [cwFitter](https://github.com/openworm/ChannelWorm/tree/master/channelworm/fitter) optimization engine.
    * Using the [Test suite](https://github.com/openworm/ChannelWorm/tree/master/tests), verification tests are applied, and models validating by [SciUnit](https://github.com/scidash/sciunit) testing framework.